danielaparker/jsoncons/doc/md/Pages/jsoncons.md

 ```json
 {}
 ```
-To construct a json object, take an empty json object and set some name-value pairs
+To construct a json object with members, take an empty json object and set some name-value pairs
 ```c++
 image_sizing["Resize To Fit"] = true;  // a boolean
 image_sizing["Resize Unit"] =  "pixels";  // a string